joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

-`jsx-sfc`(JSX Separate Function Components) is a tiny toolkit(<1kb minimum) that help you to better implement **separation of concerns** within JSX based functional components.
+`jsx-sfc`(JSX Separate Function Components) is a tiny toolkit(~1kb) that help you to better implement **separation of concerns** within JSX based functional components.
 It can be seen as a JSX/TSX syntax or type tool, very simple to use🧙🏼‍♂️.

 [Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (Experience **Typings/Hot reloading/Dev tools** by Codesandbox).